MpoxPathogens PCR Testing

 Pathogens PCR Testing

-Monkeypox is a rare disease caused by infection with the monkeypox virus.
+Mpox is a rare disease caused by infection with the Mpox virus.
 This virus is part of the same family of viruses as variola virus, the virus that causes smallpox.
 Symptoms are similar to smallpox symptoms, but milder, and rarely fatal.
-Monkeypox is not related to chickenpox.
+Mpox is not related to chickenpox.